 On Saturday morning I decided I wanted to go for a longer ride something about 50 or 60 miles.
 And with that, I also decided I want to take it for an overnight camping trip.
 I packed up the bike ghetto bungied on a duffle bag and set out.
 I was a little nervous about the duffle bag and saddlebags flying off or shifting around but no issues at all during the ride.

-I was on my way to Indian Flats campground just outside of Warner Springs CA. I chose this spot because I had been there before couple years ago, but mainly because the roads I would take there I was very familiar with.
+I was on my way to the Indian Flats campground just outside of Warner Springs CA. I chose this spot because I had been there before a couple of years ago, but mainly because of the roads I would take there I was very familiar with.
 I did not want to worry about directions and getting lost on my first big ride.

 I was soon at the 76/79 turn and got on the 79 headed north.
 I took the almost mandatory break at the turn off of the S2.
 I say mandatory because just about any time we were going out the desert we would park here regroup and stretch our legs.
 Having ridden basically non-stop from home up to this point my legs appreciated a little moving around.
 Catching the views from here was also a plus.
 I knew that there was not too much riding left till I got to the camping spot so I hopped back on the bike and continued on to Indian Flats.

 As I rode down the road I saw the sign for Indian Flats while still going 60 miles per hour.
 It is a pretty easy turnoff to miss.
 Note to self if you are coming from the 76 up the 79 and reach the glider plane airport, you have already passed the Indian Flats campground turn off.
 So I turned around and this time made the turn.
 At this point, it is a 7-mile single lane paved road (paved is a bit of an overstatement).
 It is paved enough just had to keep an eye out for potholes and occasionally stand up on the pegs when a big bump was up ahead.